"Truly Life-Changing" - Patient Holly Miller and Shawna Willey, MD on the unrivalled benefits of Magtrace®

 SLNB becoming a rare occurrence

-The positive news for most women visiting Dr Willey and undergoing a mastectomy with the ‘delayed’ sentinel lymph node biopsy technique, is that the need for further axillary surgery is becoming obsolete for the majority.
+The positive news for most women visiting Dr Willey and undergoing a mastectomy with the ‘delayed’ sentinel lymph node biopsy technique, is that the need for further axillary surgery is becoming obsolete.

-“In our first 40 patients, we found that 37 patients avoided having their lymph nodes removed, and avoided that 4-7% chance of having lymphedema”Dr Shawna Willey - Inova Schar Cancer Institute
+“In our first 40 patients, we found that 37 patients avoided having their lymph nodes removed, and avoided that 4-7% chance of having lymphoedema”Dr Shawna Willey - Inova Schar Cancer Institute

-So, could this procedure become the new standardized procedure for physicians treating patients with high-risk DCIS?
+So, could this procedure become the new standardised procedure for physicians treating patients with high-risk DCIS?

 “And also, because it makes sense to surgeons to say, ‘why should we take out something we don’t absolutely know we have to remove’?”

 A new lease of life for Holly

 Avoiding the potential risk of lymphoedema has left Holly with a fresh outlook on life and a desire to continue to spend more time with her family.